sjbiaga/kittens/expr-03-swap/README.md

 ```

 In order to _use_ the `map` method, the `functor` syntax must be in scope. `Cats` employs a sophisticated system of implicits
 to this end.
-This mechanism is explained in [Lesson 00](https://github.com/sjbiaga/kittens/blob/main/monoid-4-resolve/README.md).
+This mechanism is explained in [Lesson 05 - Resolving `Monoid`s](https://github.com/sjbiaga/kittens/blob/main/monoid-4-resolve/README.md).
 Thus:

 ```scala
 scala> import cats.syntax.functor._